What Really Makes You a Happy Person?

 The experts say we only control 40 percent of our happiness.
 Are they right?

-According to current popular ideas about the science of happiness, 10% of the variance in happiness in a given population is due to life circumstances (age, nationality, sex, race/ethnicity, and income); 50% is due to genetics; and 40% remains under our direct control.
+According to a popular idea about the science of happiness, 10% of the variance in happiness in a given population is due to life circumstances (age, nationality, sex, race/ethnicity, and income); 50% is due to genetics; and 40% remains under our direct control.
 These numbers have been repeated in countless journal articles and books, and discussed as fact in college courses around the world.

 These perfectly round numbers raise more questions than answers, and as of today, I still don't trust them.